grizzi/remind/docs/JOURNAL.md

 - I am using `mailhog` to test sending emails.
 It is a great tool to test sending emails locally.
 I can send emails to any address and they will be stored in the mailhog server.
 I can then access them through a web interface
+- Adding the alerting logic and the corresponding unit tests (WIP)

 ### TODOs